Register Now

 Using a workflow management tool to run your research analyses can make it much easier to remember what you've done with your data, make small adjustments, and describe your analyses to others in a reproducible way.
 In this tutorial, you'll learn about what a workflow management tool is, why you might want to use one, and how to write your analyses as workflows.
 As an example, we'll go over SnakeBIDS, a Western-grown workflow management tool for handling BIDS-formatted neuroimaging data.

-Many experiments require rapid prototyping of experimental setups.
-While the traditional method of taping random parts together might work in a pinch, 3D printing offers a faster, more precise, and more robust solution.
-In this workshop, we’ll provide a brief overview of different 3D printing technologies and materials, followed by a hands-on tutorial on free, online 3D design software.
-As a fun bonus, we’ll show you how to turn your own MRI structural data into a 3D-printable model.
+Many experiments require rapid prototyping for custom lab setups.
+While the classic “tape and spare parts” method works in a pinch, 3D printing offers a faster, more precise, and far more robust alternative.
+In this workshop, we’ll cover the essentials of 3D printing technologies and materials, followed by a hands-on tutorial using free, browser-based 3D design software.
+As a bonus, you’ll also learn how to transform your own structural MRI data into a custom 3D-printable model!

 This workshop centers around the best practices in the approach and conduct of data collection.
 This will include ethical considerations, how to effectively recruit participants and reduce attrition, improve your communication skills, and how these practices can make you a better researcher.